-- · Replace the hook for a new one if the hook is damaged. - Replace the hook for a new one if its weight allowed marking is damaged. - · Replace the latch assembly if it is damaged, missing or malfunctioning. - Replace the hook for a new one if the clevis/link shaft, centring spacer, or split clevis retaining nuts are missing or damaged. - Non swivel hook: replace the two spring/roll pins and the plane bearing with new ones at least once a year.
+- S EFFER - Replace the hook for a new one if the hook is damaged. - Replace the hook for a new one if its weight allowed marking is damaged. - · Replace the latch assembly if it is damaged, missing or malfunctioning. - Replace the hook for a new one if the clevis/link shaft, centring spacer, or split clevis retaining nuts are missing or damaged. - Non swivel hook: replace the two spring/roll pins and the plane bearing with new ones at least once a year.

-Slewing system
+Slewing bearing

-- Make sure that the there are not unusual movements, noises, excessive clearance, etc... between the base and column when operating the crane. - Make sure that the base with the column attachment (seeger ring) is not broken or loose.
-Check that it is in good condition and in place.
+- Make sure that the there are not unusual movements, noises, excessive clearance, etc... between the base and column when operating the crane. - Make sure that the base with the column attachment (screws/bolts) are not broken or loose.
+Check that they are in good condition and in place. - External screw/bolts (1). - Internal screw/bolts (2), remove cover (3) and check the fastening bolts through the hole.